IndigoSpider258/sql-datawarehouse-project/README.md

 # The Repository Structure
 data-warehouse-project/
 │
 ├── datasets/                                                         # Raw datasets used for the project (ERP and CRM data) │
-├── docs/                      # Project documentation and architecture details │   ├── etl.drawio             # Draw.io file shows all different techniques and methods of ETL
+├── docs/                                                             # Project documentation and architecture details │   ├──20.09.2026. the_Data_Architecture (Draw.io).drawio             # Draw.io file shows the project's architecture
+├   ├LICENSE                                                          # License information for the repository │   ├── Sales_Data_Mart_(Star Schema).png                             # The Data Star Schema
-│   ├── data_architecture.drawio # Draw.io file shows the project's architecture
+│   ├── data_architecture.png                                         # Diagram of the data architecture
-│   ├── data_catalog.md        # Data catalog of datasets, including field descriptions and metadata
-│   ├── data_flow.drawio       # Draw.io file for the data flow diagram
+│   └── data_flow.png                                                 # Diagram og the Data flow
-│   ├── data_models.drawio     # Draw.io file for data models (star schema)
-│   └── naming-conventions.md  # Consistent naming guidelines for tables, columns, and files
+│   └── integration_model.png                                         # the Data Integrational model
 │
 ├── scripts/                                                          # SQL scripts for ETL and transformations │   ├── bronze/                                                       # Scripts for extracting and loading raw data │   ├── silver/                                                       # Scripts for cleaning and transforming data │   └── gold/                                                         # Scripts for creating analytical models │
-├── tests/                     # Test scripts and quality files │
+├── tests/                                                            # Test scripts and quality files (for silver and gold layers)
+│
 ├── README.md                                                         # Project overview and instructions
-├── LICENSE                    # License information for the repository ├── .gitignore                 # Files and directories to be ignored by Git └── requirements.txt           # Dependencies and requirements for the project

 # About Me

 Hi!
 I'm Iryna, a second-year Management student who is interested in data analytics.